mailchimp/Mailchimp-SDK-Android/README.md

 ### Adding an event

-To add an event associated with a contact, pass the email, event name and properties (optional) into the `addContactEvent` method.
+To add an event associated with a contact, pass the email, event name, and properties (optional) into the `addContactEvent` method.
 This will add the event to the specified contact.
-Unlike adding or updating contact information.
-Contact events requests will excecute immediately and will not be reattempted if they fail.
+Unlike adding or updating contact information, event requests will excecute immediately and will not be reattempted if they fail.

 ```kotlin
     val mailchimpSdk = Mailchimp.sharedInstance()